This post is a travel guide with the best things to do in Mysore.

 Mysore, however, was love at first sight and I felt at ease immediately.
 The city with its royal heritage and old colonial architecture has a lot of character that is hard not to like.
-Add in great food and a lively bazaar and you have plenty of reasons to go sightseeing in Mysore.
+Add in great food and a lively bazaar and you have plenty of reasons to go to Mysore.

 When I started to write about Mysore I realized that there aren’t even that much things to do in Mysore itself.
 It is the relaxed atmosphere, the friendly people, the delicious food and some great opportunities for exciting day trips that made sightseeing in Mysore a rewarding experience.

 Mysore has a rich history and was the capital of the Kingdom of the Wodeyars for almost six centuries till 1956.
 It’s still a city of palaces, heritage homes and mansions and is also referred to as the cultural capital of Karnataka.

 The best things to do in Mysore

 Look closely and you see that outside the palace is decorated with light bulbs.
 In fact, there are more than 96,000 of them.
 Every sunday evening at 7 pm the palace is illuminated.
 My first day in Mysore started and ended with the palace in all its glory.

 Visitor tips: The palace can get crowded, especially in weekends.
 Try to be there early when the palace opens at 10 AM.
 Entrance fee is 50 rupees.